Doctoral Training and HDR

 • Step 1: Log in to the website cvec.etudiant.gouv.fr

-• Step 2: Payment (unless exempt); for payment details, visit the CROUS website
+• Step 2: Payment (unless exempt); for payment options, visit the CROUS website

-• Step 3: Download the certificate; you will be asked to provide it during registration (even if you are exempt): this is mandatory.
+• Step 3: Download the certificate; you will be asked to provide it during registration (even if you are exempt): this is required.

-• A joint supervision doctoral student, since they do not pay tuition fees to the University of Montpellier but to the partner institution (see joint supervision agreement)
+• A doctoral student in a joint supervision program, since he does not pay tuition to the University of Montpellier but to the partner institution (see the joint supervision agreement)

-• Doctoral students in continuing education, meaning those whose tuition is covered by their employer or a funding agency.
-For more information, please contact the Continuing Education Office
+• Doctoral students in continuing education—that is, whose tuition is covered by their employer or a funding agency.
+For more information, please contact the Continuing Education Office.

 • No action is required (no CVEC certificate needs to be provided).